Salmon Wellington is an elegant and impressive dish. And believe it or not, it is actually very easy to make!

 Variations and Modifications

-- Filling variations: Customize it to taste by adding mushrooms or additional seasoning, for example.
-You can also use boursin cheese instead of cream cheese.
+Filling variations: Add mushrooms or additional seasoning of your choice.
+You can also use boursin cheese instead of cream cheese, or panko bread crumbs instead of Italian bread crumbs.

-- Use phyllo dough sheets: Instead of puff pastry, wrap the salmon with about 3-4 layers of phyllo sheets, brushing with melted butter in between layers.
+Use phyllo dough sheets: Instead of puff pastry, wrap the fish with about 4 layers of phyllo sheets, brushing with melted butter in between layers.
 If needed, adjust bake time according to package directions.
+It will have different texture, but still delicious!

 Serving and Pairing Ideas